-Before you go out and get started, take a second to remember the key points:
+Before you go out and get started, all prospective online boutique owners should second to remember the key points:

-- Find your niche: Pick something that is manageable for a new business.
-Identify a need, refine it, then own it.
+- Find your niche.
+Pick something that is manageable for a new business.
+Identify a need and a target market, refine it, then own it.

-- Create a business plan: Take the time to work out what you have and what you need.
-If you’re going to need investors, then it is essential to have a watertight business plan.
+- Create a business plan.
+Take the time to work out what you have and what you need.
+If you’re going to need investors, then it is essential to have a watertight business plan and marketing strategy.

-- Register your business online: Register a domain with your brand name and make the first steps towards getting online.
+- Register your business.
+Register a domain with your brand name and make the first steps towards getting your small business online.

-- Get your boutique online: Make use of simple, affordable builders to get online as soon as possible.
+- Get your boutique online.
+You’re ready to sell online.
+Make use of simple, affordable builders to get your small business online as soon as possible.

-- Start marketing your online boutique: The big one.
-Use all the tools at your disposal to bring in new customers and grow your business.
+- Start marketing your online boutique.
+The big one.
+Use all the tools at your disposal to bring in new customers and grow your small business.